-*Today’s guest post and photography by Sharon Cracknell.
+*Today’s guest post and photography on Masada Temple is by Sharon Cracknell.

 No room at the inn…

 The collection point was the Grand Beach hotel at 7.30am.
 A big bus took me and other passengers from the hotel to a convoy of nine mini buses.
 These buses were numbered 1 – 9 and I was told number 9 was for my tour.
 I met an American lady, Shannon on the bus and we soon discovered we were on the same tour.
 Bus no 9.
 It was raining hard so we quickly found our bus and tried to board only to be politely told to get off the bus.
 Sharon and Shannon were not on their list.
 No room at the Inn.
 It was like like Joseph and Mary revisited!
 We had to stand in the pouring rain.

 Our New Destination…Bethlehem?

 As if an eyesore on the road we were then hustled onto the Bethlehem tour bus.
 “Oh dear.
 It looks like we are going to Bethlehem instead” drolled Shannon as the bus set off.
 We were in fits of laughter as the new tour guide started his Bethlehem spiel.
 Eventually, after much discussion over their radio handsets the bus stopped.
 We were hustled off the bus and back onto bus number 9!
 Destination Masada and the Dead Sea.
 Finally!